 Working in this field, often-quoted statistics began to feel increasingly unsettling to Josh:

-- People aged under 30 commit 85 per cent of violent crime
+- People aged under 30 commit 85% of violent crime

-- Employment is known to reduce the chances of an offender re-offending by up to 50 per cent.
+- Employment is known to reduce the chances of an offender re-offending by up to 50%.

 Hearing the life stories behind some of these statistics, and witnessing first hand how young ex-offenders and at risk youths were being dismissed or shoe-horned into roles they did not fit, he began to think about how to do things differently.